top of page

 Quantock Common is designated an Important Bird Area, first identified in 2000 for its population of breeding heathland birds.

-Every six years, in partnership with other organisations (National Trust, Forestry England, Somerset Ornithological Society and RSPB), we undertake a comprhensive survey of Quantock Common to assess the presence and populations of breeding heathland birds such as the meadow pipit, stonechat, yellowhammer, linnet and skylark.
+Every six years, in partnership with other organisations (National Trust, Forestry England, Somerset Ornithological Society and RSPB), we undertake a comprehensive survey of Quantock Common to assess the presence and populations of breeding heathland birds such as the meadow pipit, stonechat, yellowhammer, linnet and skylark.

 bottom of page